alexandmi/PINN-Notebooks/README.md

 # PINNs implementation in Python-Notebooks
 This is a repository for my Physics-Informed Neural Networks, designed for solvment of differential equations.

-* In folder DeepXDE there are differential equation solved with the DeepXDE library
+* In folder DeepXDE there are differential equations solved with the DeepXDE library

 * In folder Method Testing there are my own methods of mine which i test to solve differencial equations